nayarapoliny/nayarapoliny/README.md

 # Hi, my name is Nayara Poliny 👋

-I'm a Jr Fullstack Developer passionate about creating solutions and learning new technologies.
+I'm a Fullstack Developer passionate about creating solutions and learning new technologies.

 ### About me